 The Asthma and Allergy Foundation of America recommends the encasement of pillows, mattresses and box springs and weekly laundering of bedding.
 Vacuuming twice weekly with a model equipped with a HEPA filter or special double filter bag and damp-cloth dusting are also advised.

 Pipe Works Services, Inc. can help evaluate your home's efficiency and indoor air quality to better provide an understanding to the sources and solutions for your specific home's needs.
-We offer our many services in Chatham, Madison, Summit, and neighboring areas such as Short Hills, Union, Florham Park, Basking Ridge, Clifton, Wayne, Millburn, and more.
+We offer our many services in Chatham, Madison, Summit, and neighboring areas such as Short Hills, Union, Florham Park, Basking Ridge, Clifton, Somerset, Millburn, and more.
 Also check out our home energy audit, which we use to diagnose your home's energy problems.

 Recent studies show that damp houses may be a cause of asthmatic attacks and allergic reactions -- and even of developing asthma in the first place -- because excess moisture allows mold to thrive.
 Mold spores, particles from dead mold, and digested bits of the substrate upon which the mold grew can all contribute to reactions the studies suggest.
 Dust mites also rely upon warm humid conditions.
 They die when the humidity falls below 40 to 50 percent and are not usually found in dry climates.